DPDK/dpdk/doc/guides/nics/mvpp2.rst

 For an additional description please refer to DPDK :doc:`Traffic Metering and Policing API <../prog_guide/traffic_metering_and_policing>`.

-The policer objects defined by this feature can work with the default policer defined via config file as discribed in :ref:`QoS Support <qossupport>`.
+The policer objects defined by this feature can work with the default policer defined via config file as described in :ref:`QoS Support <qossupport>`.

 Limitations
 ~~~~~~~~~~~